bluejekyll/blog/_posts/2017-08-06-type-parameters.md

 # Generic experts only

-Ok, now that we're all experts with polymorphism, monomorphism and Generics in Rust, let's dive deeper in to the depths of this type system.
+Ok, now that we're all experts with polymorphism and monomorphism in Rust, let's dive deeper in to the depths of this type system.
 Take a look at the interface that tripped me up and took a while to understand, from [here](https://github.com/bluejekyll/trust-dns/blob/a46d1bbe996b69df9dcd964540de57df2d44681e/client/src/client/client.rs#L424):

 ```rust
 pub fn new<CC>(client_connection: CC) -> SecureSyncClientBuilder<CC>